 A sea-level measurement station is a good example of an IoT use case of monitoring at remote locations, where requirements on the internet accessibility and long battery life are high.
 It is also a good showcase of few steps that can be taken in the product development to assure low current consumption hence less battery drainage.
 In this blog post, we go through two of the steps, with detailed measurements shown in the associated part 2 video that you can watch below.

-As a recap, the DYI sea level indicator device is based on an Arduino MKR1400 GSM, which contains a SAMD21 Cortex-M0+ 32bit low power ARM MCU, and a SARA-U201 HSPA module from u-blox, that with an added SIM card provides 2G and 3G connectivity.
+As a recap, the DYI sea-level indicator device is based on an Arduino MKR1400 GSM, which contains a SAMD21 Cortex-M0+ 32bit low power ARM MCU, and a SARA-U201 HSPA module from u-blox, that with an added SIM card provides 2G and 3G connectivity.
+You can read more about the functionality here and in the video Part 1 below.
 It is connected to an ultrasonic transducer, KS103 for the actual water level measurements.
-The entire set-up is powered by 3.7V LiPo battery, in this case simulated by Otii.
+The entire set-up is powered by a 3.7V LiPo battery, in this case, simulated by Otii Arc.

 In this set-up, with no energy optimization efforts made, the results show an average power consumption of 16.6 mA, for a simple activity: Send Data (SMS), Wait 1h, and Repeat.